 Puerto de la Cruz is a city that overlooks the ocean, surrounded by banana trees, irrigated land, and vineyards, watched over by the great volcano: Mount Teide.
 Even though Puerto de la Cruz is one of the most popular cities in Tenerife among tourists, it remains Canarian in character, with plenty of Spanish bars and restaurants around the area.

-Main sights of Puerto de la Cruz are the old harbor which local women used as a fish market, the promenade and the Lago Martiánez complex of swimming pools designed by the Canary Islands architect César Manrique.
+The main sights of Puerto de la Cruz are the old harbor which local women used as a fish market, the promenade, and the Lago Martiánez complex of swimming pools designed by the Canary Islands architect César Manrique.

 Not far from the city center, one can find Botanical Gardens.
 Founded at the end of the 18th century, these contain a rich variety of tropical plants and plant species brought from all over the world.